abenavidesaguirre/CPSC471_FinalProject/README.md

 #### npm i react-scripts

+Then, open the index.js file and change the password to the database to match your credentials.
-Then, run the following command:
+After that, you can run the following command:

 ### `node index.js`